 - An appeal against conviction for attempted murder from Bermuda, which clarified and strengthened curbs on the use of experts in Caribbean criminal trials

-Partners James Saunders and Matthew Purcell lead our team of highly skilled Privy Council lawyers and Privy Council solicitors, who are supported by expert civil solicitors and criminal litigation solicitors, all of whom work at the exceptionally high-level Privy Council appeals require.
+Matthew Purcell leads our team of highly skilled Privy Council lawyers and Privy Council solicitors, who are supported by expert civil solicitors and criminal litigation solicitors, all of whom work at the exceptionally high-level Privy Council appeals require.
 We have also forged close working relationships with barristers who specialise in conducting these types of appeals.

 Privy Council appeals have strict procedural rules – right down to the presentation of papers and the fonts used in court documents.
 Making sure your appeal is properly presented is vital as the Registry which handles the case management and procedural aspect of Privy Council appeals, can reject documents and even derail appeals, if these procedural rules are not followed.
 For these reasons, we have deep working relationships with reprographics and document processing businesses in London, to ensure all the presentational requirements of a Privy Council Appeal are met to the letter.